 8.13.6 Potential New Requirements needed to support the use case

 [PR 8.13.6-1] The 6G system with satellite access shall be able to provide time synchronization to UEs and applications using 3GPP technologies, independently of non-3GPP technologies (e.g. GNSS).

 9 Immersive Communication

-Editor's Note "Immersive communication" require support for mixed traffic of video, audio, haptic and other environment data in a reliable and synchronous manner, combining low latency and high data rates.